Provost's Undergraduate Research Scholarship Program (PURS)

 Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutional Review Board (IRB) prior to initiating your research.
 Please reference the University's IRB policy before submitting your research proposal.

-- Students are expected to attend the PURS kickoff event during the first week of the semester, and complete three short reflection essays at the start, mid-point, and end of the program; PURS students are encouraged to also develop a research poster for Undergraduate Research Day.
+- Students are expected to attend the PURS orientation during the first week of the semester and complete three short reflection essays at the start, mid-point and end of the program; PURS students are encouraged to also develop a research poster for Undergraduate Research Day.

-- PURS recipients' names, faculty mentors' names, research descriptions, and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure, and Facebook page
+- PURS recipients' names, faculty mentors' names, research descriptions and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure and social media accounts.